System Design Space

 Why this matters for systems design

-• The container network model affects latency, observability, and security rules.
+• The container network model determines latency, what shows up in traces, and which security rules you can even apply.

-• In many modern platforms, the container is the basic unit of deployment and scaling.
+• In most modern platforms the container is the unit of deployment and scaling, so resource and boundary decisions are made at its level.

 Practical takeaway